 You know creating quality content is key to grabbing your audience’s attention.
 You know targeting certain keywords is essential to high search engine rankings, therefore making it crucial to brand awareness.
 With everyone aboard the quality content, keyword-targeted wagon, you have to find a way to shine a light on your brand.
 And this light has to be so bright that it outshines your competitors.
 How can you do this?
-You do it through visual storytelling.
+You do it through visual media and storytelling.

 Visual storytelling has the potential to build links, increase brand awareness, achieve higher conversions, and drive sales.
 You can employ visual storytelling through a wide variety of formats, including infographics, explainer videos, whiteboard animations, images, and more.

 View rates increase by nearly 90 percent when a business blog post or article has images.
 For news articles, view rates increase by more than 120% when the content contains images.

 90 percent of people shopping online like watching a product video because it helps them with their purchasing decision.
 People like stories — only eight percent of consumers prefer advertisements in the form of only text.
 The other 92 percent of consumers want brands to advertise to them through visual storytelling.

 Simply put, using visuals for marketing should be a priority and not a consideration.
-Let’s take a closer look at visual storytelling and how you can create original visual content to connect with your audience.
+Let’s take a closer look at visual storytelling and how you can create original, high-converting visual content to connect with your audience.

 What Is Visual Storytelling?

 4.6 billion new pieces of content are published each day online.
 To stay ahead of the competition, you’ll need to share your marketing messages — your stories — through the use of visual storytelling.

 “A visual narrative is a story told primarily through the use of visual media.
 The story may be told using still photography, illustration, or video, and can be enhanced with graphics, music, voice and other audio.”